Lokesh-Sohanda8/Personal-Projects/README.md

 ---

-📈 Stock Market App
+# 📈 Stock Market App
 - An interactive Stock Market Simulation App where users can explore live stock data, manage a portfolio, and simulate market behavior.

-🔹 Features
+# 🔹 Features
 - 🧾 Real-time stock listing with pricing and status

 - 👤 Portfolio viewer to track your virtual assets

 - 🔁 "Stimulate Market" option to mimic market fluctuations

-💻 Tech Stack
+# 💻 Tech Stack
 Python 3

 - Tkinter

-▶️ How to Run
+# ▶️ How to Run
 bash
 python stock_app.py

+---

+#🪨 Rock Paper Scissors Game 🎮
+- A fun and interactive Rock Paper Scissors game built using Python.
+This project offers a playful environment with sound effects, a simple interface, and smooth user interaction, making it an enjoyable experience for all age groups.

+# 🔹 Features
+- 🎲 Randomized computer moves

+- 🧠 Simple game logic with clear outcomes

+- 🔊 Integrated sound effects for added engagement

+- 🕹️ User-friendly interface via the console

+- 📈 Score tracking for each round

+# 🔧 Technologies Used
+- Python 3

+- random module

+- playsound & pygame for audio

+#▶️ How to Run
+bash
+python main.py